 Risks and Complications

-Like all surgeries, breast augmentation runs a risk of infection and bleeding, which we minimize through good surgical practices.
+Like all surgeries, breast enhancement runs a risk of infection and bleeding, which we minimize through good surgical practices.
 More specific risks include rippling, changes in nipple sensitivity, capsular contracture, and rupture.

 Rippling means that the implant develops a ridge or wrinkled texture that is apparent either visually, to the touch, or both.
 If it occurs, you’ll need a revision surgery to correct it, but it can generally be corrected by sizing the implant correctly, filling it to the right level, and placing it under the muscle.